Courinha768/so_long/README.md

 ```
 ./so_long [map_name]
 ```
-replacing "[map_name]" with the path to the file of ur map
+replacing "[map_name]" with the path to the file of ur map.